cs10/su25/_labs/lab00.md

 title: # Lab 00: (No Submission)

 description: Intro
 due: "No Submission"
 gradescope_assignment_id:
 submission_files:
 ---
-# Lab 0: Welcome to Lab (No Submission)
+# Lab 1: Welcome to Snap!
+(No Submission)

 ## Instructions:
 This worksheet serves as a guide and set of instructions to complete lab 0.
 All material was sourced from the CS10 version of The Beauty and Joy of Computing course.